Information for Contributors

 Our audience

-Today’s Family Lawyer is read by family lawyers in the majority.
-Our readership also includes mediators, regulators, charities, industry bodies, academics, government agencies, and suppliers to the industry.
+Today’s Family Lawyer is read primarily by family lawyers.
+Our readership also includes mediators, regulators, charities, members of industry bodies, academics, government agencies, and suppliers to the industry.

-As such, we ask contributors to write in a B2B style rather than aiming their work at consumers.
+With this in mind, we ask contributors to write in a business-to-business style rather than writing for a consumer audience.

 Types of contribution